 The dashed lines in the diagram represent each of the four modules in NZWaM-Hydro which will be used to refine the other modules, and to refine data requirements.

 At a national scale there is no existing model that has the functionality that NZWaM-Hydro will possess.
-At catchment and sub-catchment scale, the aim is to be able to produce accurate time series data anywhere in space (with absolute accuracy improving with time) and associated uncertainty quantification.
-NZWaM-Hydro will be able to be applied anywhere in New Zealand with just one click.
+At catchment and sub-catchment scale, the aim is to be able to produce robust and reliable time series data anywhere in space (with absolute accuracy improving with time) and associated uncertainty quantification.
+NZWaM-Hydro will be able to be applied anywhere in New Zealand with just one click through HydrodeskNZ.
 NZWaM-Hydro is a scalable, surface-groundwater modelling framework that uses water age as a tracer for routing water through river networks and aquifers.
 NZWaM-Hydro is enabled by NIWA's high performance computer facility.

 Multi-source data: data is acquired from Regional Councils & LAWA, Crown Research Institutes, Land Resource Inventory, remote-sensing, the NIWA Climate Database and via collaboration industry sectors and other sources.

 Surface water flow model: combination of surface water models based (currently) on the updated national TopNet model – TopNet is a mechanistic rainfall-runoff model.
 TopNet is currently used in an uncalibrated state at a national scale (e.g. for flow corrections of trend analyses, water accounts), and with calibrated data for local scale studies (e.g. for environmental flow setting, driving the Cumulative Hydrological Effects Simulator, Hydroelectric power management, Freshwater Management Unit limit setting for flow and nutrients).
 Other surface water model using different model structures are currently being investigated to complete the surface water ensemble models.

 Groundwater flow model: combination of groundwater models based on i) GNS Science National Water Table model (NWT), which is driven by geology and climate conditions this will describe fluctuations in depth to groundwater nationwide and feeds into the TopNet model using loose coupling principles and ii) NIWA’s TopNet-GW, a catchment scale groundwater storage model fully coupled to NIWA’s TopNet model.